-Interdisciplinary research is encouraged and simultaneous applications to two departments is permissible.
-Prospective students may thus wish to apply to the following departments and programs:
+We support and encourage interdisciplinary research and simultaneous applications to two departments is permissible.
+Prospective students may thus wish to apply to the following departments and programs in addition to Physics:

 - Department of Astronomy

 - John A. Paulson School of Engineering and Applied Sciences (SEAS)